Winter 2021 Term

 - No test or combination of tests worth over 25% may be due during the last two weeks of the term.

-- For F-courses, at least 10% of the students’ final grade must be returned no later than November 8.
-For Ycourses, at least 20% of the students' final grade must be returned no later than January 8.
+- For F-courses, at least 10% of the students’ final grade must be returned no later than March 14.
+For Y-courses, at least 20% of the students' final grade must be returned no later than January 15.

 - No individual assessment may be worth more than 80%.

-1. The course has no final assessment (or term test for Y-courses) scheduled during the Final Assessment Period.
+- The course has no final assessment scheduled during the Final Assessment Period.

-2. Instructors give students the term assignment details no later than the last two weeks of the term (before November 26 for F-courses and March 18 for Y-courses).
+- Instructors give students the term assignment details no later than the last two weeks of the term (before March 26 for S and Y-courses).
 Where feasible, consider providing the assignment details even earlier.
 This will help enable students to work in advance on assignments at this busy time of the year.

 This Handbook is intended to provide instructors with essential information about rules, regulations and mandatory expectations for undergraduate teaching in the Faculty of Arts & Science.
 It is also intended to offer helpful suggestions and guidance on best practices.
 In addition to the many suggestions about best practices, you will note that elements that are required rather than recommended are signaled by bold-face type and (*R*).